Stem Cell Treatment for Rheumatoid Arthritis Autoimune

 • Reduction of chemokines and inflammatory cytokines

-• Increase in overall percentage of Regulatory T cells that suppress immune reposes ( levels measured with peripheral blood)
+• Increase in overall percentage of Regulatory T cells that suppress immune responses ( levels measured with peripheral blood)

-• Over 65% of patients showed significant disease remission based on ACR criteria & = DAS28 scores 6 months after treatment
+• Over 65% of patients showed significant disease remission based on ACR criteria & = DAS28 scores six months after treatment.

-• The results also show that MSC stem cells can result in long-term beneficial effects for up to 36 months post therapy.
+• The results also show that MSC stem cells can have long-term beneficial effects up to 36 months after therapy.

-MSC+ stem cells have gained significant attention in recent years due to their anti-inflammatory, cell signaling and immunomodulatory properties, making them a promising option for treating rheumatoid arthritis.
-The Regeneration center protocol for RA uses proprietary methods that allow for a 25X increase in the immunomodulatory effects of Isolated MSC Stem cells for RA using a combination of tissue specific growth factors, priming by pro-inflammatory cytokines, autophagy and hypoxia over a 2 week protocol[5].
+UC-MSC+ stem cells have gained significant attention in recent years due to their anti-inflammatory, cell signaling, and immunomodulatory properties, making them a promising option for treating rheumatoid arthritis.
+The Regeneration center protocol for RA uses proprietary methods that allow for a 25X increase in the immunomodulatory effects of Isolated MSC Stem cells for RA utilizing a combination of tissue-specific growth factors, priming by pro-inflammatory cytokines, autophagy, and hypoxia over a 2-week protocol[5].

 Ultrasound-guided-stem-cell-injections-Joints